First Hundred Years' War: Intervention in the First Barons' War

 The extent of the French, Scottish, Welsh, and rebel occupation of England in May 1217 during the First Barons' War.
 Louis the Lion's occupation can be seen in the south-east, overlapping London, in light red.

-Philip taunted Louis for trying to conquer England without first seizing its key port at Dover.
 Despite a hard-fought and bloody victory by John over the rebel barons at the siege of Rochester Castle in November 1215, the fortress, along with Canterbury Castle and the rest of Kent, had fallen to Louis by early 1216.
+Philip Augustus taunted Louis for trying to conquer England without first seizing its key port at Dover.
 However, when Louis moved on to Dover Castle on 25 July, it was prepared.
 Its constable, Hubert de Burgh, had a well-supplied garrison of men.
 The first siege of Dover began on 19 July, with Louis taking the high ground to the north of the castle.
 His men successfully undermined the barbican and attempted to topple the castle gate, but de Burgh's men managed to repel the invaders, blocking the breach in the walls with giant timbers.

-In the meantime, Louis's occupation of Kent was being undermined by a guerrilla force of Wealden archers raised and led by William of Cassingham.
-After three months spent besieging the castle and a large part of his forces being diverted by the siege, Louis called a truce on 14 October and returned to London.
-Apart from Dover, the only castle to hold out against Louis was Windsor Castle, where 60 loyalist knights survived a two-month siege.

 English resurgence

+Louis's occupation of Kent and the Southeast of England was being undermined by a guerrilla force of Wealden archers raised and led by William of Cassingham, killing many thousands of French invaders according to Roger of Wendover.
+After three months spent besieging Dover and a large part of his forces being diverted by the siege, Louis called a truce on 14 October and returned to London.
+Apart from Dover, the only castle to hold out against Louis was Windsor Castle, where at least 60 loyalist knights survived a two-month siege.

 Finally, John died suddenly of illness on 19 October 1216.
 The former allies of John then hastily crowned his son Henry III, aged nine.
 Pope Innocent III also just died, but his successor Pope Honorius III continued to defend the loyalists.
 The bishops soon withdrew their support from Louis and the rebels.
 Her claim to the throne being ignored, Eleanor of Brittany remained under house arrest.

+On 6 December 1216 Louis took Hertford Castle but allowed the defending knights to leave with their horses and weapons.
+He then took Berkhamsted Castle in late December, which again allowed the royal garrison to withdraw honourably with their horses and weapons.

+In early 1217, the prince decided to return to France for reinforcements.
+He had to fight his way to the south coast through William of Cassingham's loyalist resistance in Kent and Sussex, losing part of his force in an ambush at Lewes, with the remainder pursued to Winchelsea and were saved from starvation only by the arrival of a French fleet.
+Once Louis had departed from England, William and Oliver fitz Regis attacked and burned the remaining French camp at Dover, forcing Louis to establish his logistical base of operations at Sandwich instead.